Below is a full list of nPower energy tariffs currently available at The Energy Shop for UK domestic energy customers to switch to:

-npower combines the former electricity and gas supply businesses of MEB, Calortex, MEB Powerline, National Power Energy Direct, Independent Energy, Yorkshire Electricity and Northern Electric & Gas. npower offers a range of essential home and business services to about 6.5 million customers across the UK.
+npower combines the former electricity and gas supply businesses of MEB, Calortex, MEB Powerline, National Power Energy Direct, Independent Energy, Yorkshire Electricity and Northern Electric & Gas. npower offers a range of essential home and business energy services to about 6.5 million customers across the UK.

 npower's aim is to build ever-stronger customer relationships by offering these essential home and business services alongside their core products of gas and electricity.
 They believe their range of services complement their core products and offer customers simplicity and savings over traditional providers.